YEOUL0520/C_practice_school/README.md

 # C_practice_school
-grade : 1st
+Grade : 1st

-subject : Computer programming and practice
+Subject : Computer programming and practice

 These files are for assignments and test-pratice.